develffn/FundX-KB/quantower-algo/simple-strategy.md

 ![Strategy runner panel with our running strategy](../.gitbook/assets/runnoingstrategie.png)

-It is a very simple example and it provides you only basic knowledge about how strategies are working in Quantower.
+It is a very simple example and it provides you only basic knowledge about how strategies are working in FundX.
 In our further lessons, we will show you how to create real algorithms using analysis of your current trading portfolio and trading operations.